SamuelMarks/ml-params/README.md

 ## Developer guide

 The [doctrans](https://github.com/SamuelMarks/doctrans) project was developed to make ml-params—and its implementations—possible… without a ridiculous amount of hand-written duplication.
 The duplication is still present, but doctrans will automatically keep them in sync, multi-directionally.
-So you can edit any of these and it'll translate the changes until every 'interface' is equivalent:
+So you can edit any of these, and it'll translate the changes until every 'interface' is equivalent:

   - CLI
   - Class